Sam-Oliveira/Sam-Oliveira.github.io/content/project/adl_group/index.md

 ---
 title: Impact of the pre-training data distribution on the fine-tuned performance of Masked Autoencoders
-summary: Group Project as part of the Applied Deep Learning (COMP0197) at UCL.
+summary: Group Project as part of the Applied Deep Learning (COMP0197) module at UCL.
 tags:
   - Stat
 date: '2023-04-27T00:00:00Z'